jakeprice-dev/daily-catechism/README.md

 ## Tracker File

 The script doesn't rely on dates, it cycles through each question and loops back to the first question when the last question is reached (based on the `catechism_questions` variable in `config.yml`).
 It keeps track of the most recent question in the `tracker.txt` file.
+Just rename `tracker_example.txt` to `tracker.txt`.

 ## Configuration